Gora5567/PythonLearn/lesson12_nested_loops/README.md

 @author: Marik Yehor

-I made chessboard in python to show that i know nested loops.
+I made a chessboard in Python to show that I know nested loops.